Assisticant/assisticant.github.io/documentation.md

     {
         if (obj == this)
             return true;
-        ItemHeader that = obj as ItemHeader;
+        var that = obj as ItemHeader;
         if (that == null)
             return false;
         return Object.Equals(this._item, that._item);
     }

-    public override int GetHashCode()
+    public override int GetHashCode() => _item.GetHashCode();
-    {
-        return _item.GetHashCode();
 }
-}
 ```

-A header always has to implement Equals and GetHashCode.
+A header always has to implement [Equals and GetHashCode](collections.html#equals-and-gethashcode).
 These methods should compare two headers to see if they represent the same object.
 This allows Assisticant to preserve the selection and scroll position of a list even as the items in the list are changing.
 It also assists with binding the SelectedItem property.
 The SelectedItem should be equal to one element in the ItemsSource.

 ## ViewModelLocatorBase